midomaher99/Linux-Embedded_Linux/assignments/assignment5/README.md

 # Assignment 5
-    making a simple shell executes external commands, support some internal commands and other features
+Making a simple shell executes external commands, support some internal commands and other features.

 ## Internal commands
 * mycd [directory path] : to change the current working directory to the given one.
 Note: the pase can be absolute or relative.